mattwilshire/Swift/README.md

 # Swift
-Open source of my classes used in app development for apple devices using swift.
+Open source of my classes used in mobile development for apple devices using swift.